jkaye2012/organizing-chaos/content/posts/striped-development.md

 clear signs that complexity has not been properly managed.

 In the short term, it may feel like doing all of this is slowing you down.
-If we're talking about amount accomplished in a few days, this is most likely true; however, as I'll be addressing in [Go Slow to Move Fast](/posts/go-slow-move-fast/) next month, over a longer period of time, keeping up with these basic maintenance and quality activities will probably _increase_ your total velocity over the same time period.
+If we're talking about amount accomplished in a few days, this is most likely true; however, as I've be addressed in [Go Slow to Move Fast](/posts/go-slow-move-fast/), over a longer period of time, keeping up with these basic maintenance and quality activities will probably _increase_ your total velocity over the same time period.
 It's counter-intuitive, but give it a try and see if it holds true for you as it does for me.